hy172574895/EasyCompleteYou/ReadMe.md

 by `g:ECY_expand_snippets_key` that default values is '<CR>' when you are
 choosing a snippet in ECY popup windows.

 Some useful default mappings of Ultisnips.
+Check doc of ultisnips for more.
 `g:UltiSnipsJumpForwardTrigger          <c-j>`
 `g:UltiSnipsJumpBackwardTrigger         <c-k>`
-How to change the default value to you want.
-All of them are variables of vimL, so you can put a line like
-`let g:ECY_expand_snippets_key = '<F7>'` into your vimrc.

 # Q&A

-**Q: Why there are a few of Snippets options to complete?
-I need more.**
+### Q: Why there are a few of Snippets options to complete?
+I need more.
 A: ECY rely on `ultisnips` which is a engine that fill in the snippets fragment.
 What snippets you provide to `ultisnips`, what completion options you got in ECY.
 So there are so many nice and mature snippets that made by other fellows such as